SUPER-Net: Trustworthy Image Segmentation via Uncertainty Propagation in Encoder-Decoder Networks: Results

 \subsection{Evaluation Under Gaussian Noise}

-Tables \ref{tab:gaussian_lung}, \ref{tab:gaussian_hip}, and \ref{tab:gaussian} report DSC values for U-Net, Bayes U-Net and VMP U-Net under different levels of Gaussian noise, including the noise-free case.
-For each dataset, we report results for two cases, i.e., noise added to the entire input image or only to the structures that the networks are trying to segment, e.g., tumor in the BraTS dataset.
+Table \ref{tab:gaussian_lung}, and Figs. \ref{fig:hippo_gaussian_dsc} and \ref{fig:combined_figures} show DSC values for U-Net, Bayes U-Net, Ensemble U-Net and SUPER U-Net under different levels of Gaussian noise.
+For each dataset, we report results for two cases, i.e., noise added to the entire input image or only to the structures that the networks are trying to segment, e.g., tumors in the BraTS dataset.

-We note that the proposed VMP U-Net generally demonstrates more robust behavior as compared to deterministic U-Net and Bayes U-Net, especially at low SNR values, i.e., high levels of noise.
-In Fig. \ref{fig:dice}, we plot DSCs vs. SNR for the three tumor regions.
-Each subplot compares the performance of the three networks for multiple levels of Gaussian noise added to the entire image.
+In Table \ref{tab:gaussian_lung}, we compare the performance of the four models for the noise-free test data and for two levels of Gaussian noise added to the entire image and the lung pixels only.
+Fig. \ref{fig:hippo_gaussian_dsc}, reports the performance of the four models when Gaussian noise is applied to the Hippocampus test data.
+We consider $3$ scenarios: noise added to the entire image, the Anterior pixels only, and the Posterior pixels only.
+We show the results for the BraTS test data in Fig. \ref{fig:combined_figures}.
+We plot DSCs vs. SNR for the three tumor regions.
+Each subplot compares the performance of the four networks for multiple levels of Gaussian noise added to the tumor pixels only (Fig. \ref{fig:brats_gaussian_1_dsc}) and the entire image (Fig. \ref{fig:brats_gaussian_2_dsc}).
+The proposed SUPER U-Net generally demonstrates more robust behavior as compared to other models especially at low SNR values, i.e., high levels of noise.